parafas/codeigniter-piwik/README.markdown

 To-do
 -----

+- Add more library functions for other API methods
-- Finish documentation for all library functions
+- Finish documentation for all existing library functions
-- Move Piwik configuration variables to config/piwik.php
+- Improve the way data is returned in some of the functions